Program Codes Glossary

 8000-TR-WTEWaste-to-EnergyTransformationFacilitiesDoes a waste to energy facility(s) serve the jurisdiction?
 Is the facility located in the jurisdiction?

-8010-TR-BIOBiomassTransformationFacilitiesIs organic material sent to a biomass facilty?
+8010-TR-BIOBiomassTransformationFacilitiesIs organic material sent to a biomass facility?
 If so, which one(s)?wood waste, green waste, rice hulls, agricultural waste, palm frondsApprox.
 20% of collected organic material is sent to ABC biomass facility in XYZ jurisdiction.

 8020-TR-TRSTiresTransformationFacilitiesIf tires are incinerated, where are they sent?cement kilnApprox.
 15% of collected tires are burned (per Lakin Tires) for energy.
 The remainder are sent to crumb rubber processor or used as ADC.